You have no items in your shopping cart.

 With a history of more than 2,000 years, Kashgar Grand Bazaar was well-known as the "biggest market in Asia" in ancient times.
 The full name of Kashgar Grand Bazaar is Central and West Asia International Trading Market and it is now the largest market for farm produce in Xinjiang.
 Occupying a total area of 41 acres and offering 21 specialized markets, Kashgar Grand Bazaar has more than 4,000 fixed booths and one food street, offering more than 9,000 kinds of commodities in rich varieties.
 Annual trading volume at the bazaar hits about CNY125 million.
 Every Sunday, the bazaar is very busy with a constant stream of vehicles and people and sometimes, customers at the bazaar can reach more than 100,000.
 Join the crowds at the Grand Bazaar and experience the city’s enduring mercantile heritage.
 Vendors and goods from all over the region and beyond convene at the bazaar.
 There are dried fruits from Saudi Arabia, handicrafts from Pakistan, scarves from Turkey, and much more.
 The bazaar is open seven days a week, but Sunday is the busiest day because certain goods are only there on Sunday, such as livestocks where sheeps, cows, donkeys, and even camels are available to buy.

-How to get to Kashgar Old Town
+How to get to Kashgar Old City

 • Take bus 2, 8k, 13, 22 or 28 and get off at Id Kah Mosque.

-Additional travel advice on Kashgar Old Town
+Additional travel advice on Kashgar Old City

 • Please respect the Muslim traditions and customs of local people.